What Is Merge Purge?

 How Is Merge Purge Different from Standard Deduplication?

-Standard deduplication identifies and resolves duplicate records within a single dataset.
-Merge purge operates across multiple datasets simultaneously, adding layers of complexity that single-source deduplication does not address.
+Standard deduplication removes duplicate records inside one dataset.
+Merge purge operates across multiple datasets at once, which introduces problems that single-source dedupe never encounters.

 What Are the Steps in the Enterprise Merge Purge Process?